floragunncom/search-guard-docs/ldap.md

 You can use the following variables:

-* {0} is substituted with the DN of the user
+* {0} is substituted with the DN of the user.
-* {1} is substituted with the username, as defined by the `username_attribute` setting
+* {1} is substituted with the username, as defined by the `username_attribute` setting.
-* {2} is substituted with an arbitrary attribute value from the authenticated user's directory entry
+* {2} is substituted with an arbitrary attribute value from the authenticated user's directory entry.

 The variable `{2}` refers to an attribute from the user's directory entry.
 Which attribute you want to use is specified by the `userroleattribute` setting.